straybiker/HA-load-balancer/README.md

 When the remaining power is not enough to reach 1 phae, 6A, charging stops.
 There is a risk with this that the car is not charged for a prolonged period if household power consumption is high.
 >[!Tip]
 > Create a script to set the charger parameters to a disered phase and current when you disconnect the cable from the car.
 This way you shouldn't end up with a charger that is set to 0A when home assistant is not available.
 There is still a risk if home assistant becomes unavailable during charging with the charger set at 0A.
-Then you need the alfen app or ACE Service Installer to reset the charger.
+Then you need the alfen app or ACE Service Installer to set the values of the charger.

 The loading behavior can be adjust by in input select:
 - Off: No not load